PIYUSH-14604/Sweet-Shop-Management-System/README.md

 ### How I Used AI

-* **GitHub Copilot**
+**GitHub Copilot**

-  * Assisted with boilerplate code generation
+* Assisted with boilerplate generation
-  * Helped speed up repetitive tasks such as CRUD handlers and React components
+* Helped speed up repetitive tasks (CRUD handlers, React components)
 * Provided inline code suggestions during development

-* **ChatGPT**
+**ChatGPT**

-  * Helped reason about backend API design and data flow
+* Assisted in reasoning about backend API design and data flow
-  * Assisted in drafting and refining Jest & Supertest test cases
+* Helped draft and refine Jest & Supertest test cases
-  * Guided refactoring for cleaner frontend components
+* Guided refactoring for cleaner and more maintainable code
-  * Helped improve documentation and overall project structure
+* Helped improve documentation clarity and structure

 All AI-generated suggestions were **reviewed, modified, and fully understood** before being integrated.